talonstrikesoftware/Working_with_React_and_Go/notes/section8-notes.md

 - Did the challenge

 85: Saving our token when the user leaves the site
+- lose login when we got to a different site and come back in - goal is to let user stay logged in
+- Done in Login.js by putting token into LocalStorage

 86: Making better error responses from our back end
 87: Adding images